SummerJam 2024 ADD

 3:35pm, RED STAGE

 He pops up again during the set of Martin Jondo, the performer who's next, supported by DJ Legastechnixx, a percussionist and a singer by the name of Kaya T. Martin delivers his best-known song Rainbow Warrior twice, once in the beginning and once at the end, slowed down and accompanied by the artist's special guitar (strings and frame only).
 The audience is in a good mood, all hands are up and waving to the beat, and I realize that almost half of them wear the yellow bands of Saturday's day ticket (probably on short notice after learning that Gentleman is playing tonight).
-To Jondo's track Mrs. Sunshine, we dance the dark clouds away, and at the end of the song, some sun rays peek through the clouds.
+To Jondo's track Mrs. Sunshine, we dance the dark clouds away, and at the end of the song, even some sun rays peek through the clouds.

 3:47pm, RIDDIM TENT